top of page

 3. Inconsistent or Late Financial Reporting

-4. Low-Profit Margins (Without Knowing Why)
+4. Low-Profit Margins Without Clear Insight

 5. High Employee Turnover or Low Morale

-6. Heavy Reliance on One Client or Vendor
+6. Over-Reliance on One Client or Vendor

 7. No Clear Budget or Financial Plan